AhmadRafiee/RahBia-Live-Coding/ReadMe.md

     - [ ] match user with policy
   - [x] Write an Ansible playbook to automate all tasks completed so far
   - [ ] Draw a High-Level Design (HLD) diagram of the services built and the path taken
-  - [ ] Review Dockerfiles, build images and push them to a registry
+  - [ ] Review voting project Dockerfiles, build images and push them to a registry
-  - [ ] Write a Compose file to containerize the project setup
+  - [ ] Write a Compose file to containerize the voting project setup
   - [ ] Add environment variables for configurable project settings
   - [ ] Use Traefik as a reverse proxy for the entire project
-  - [ ] Use Nginx as a reverse proxy for the entire project
   - [ ] Draw an HLD diagram for the services created and the path followed
   - [ ] Write CI/CD for the project with deployment to 3 different environments with unique configurations
+  - [ ] create sonarqube service for test
   - [ ] Write tests for services using SonarQube
   - [ ] Write tests for services using Trivy Scanner
   - [ ] Perform load testing on the services with ab